Including massive neutrinos in thermal Sunyaev Zeldovich power spectrum and cluster counts analyses: Forecasts

 For mock SZ power spectrum with CMB and BAO, we obtain an improvement of the total-neutrino mass constraints upon CMB plus BAO when we use $\ell_\mathrm{max}=10^4$.
-In this case, the analyses with the 1\% and 10\% priors on the X-ray mass bias give the same results.
+In this case, the analyses with the 1\% and 10\% priors on the X-ray mass bias give the same results, for the reasons explained above.
 Without masking we obtain

-With masking we obtain i.e., a $\approx 14\%$ improvement over CMB plus BAO, and competitive with the Planck plus CMB-S4 forecast including the lensing power spectrum.
+With masking we obtain i.e., a $\approx 14\%$ improvement over CMB plus BAO, and competitive with the Planck plus CMB-S4 `4pt' forecast (including the lensing power spectrum).
+Again, this improvement also relies on the assumption that ICM properties are known well enough so that the SZ power spectrum at $\ell_\mathrm{max}\approx10^4$ can be used as a cosmological probe.

-For $\ell_\mathrm{max}=10^4$, we find that the precision on the X-ray mass bias does not affect the total neutrino mass constraint when we combine with Planck plus CMB-S4 and BAO.
-This is because once the amplitude of primordial curvature perturbations is fixed, the effect of neutrino mass on the SZ power spectrum at small scales differs from the effect at large scales, whereas the effect of the bias is close to a scale-invariant shift of the amplitude.
-Hence, with $\ell_\mathrm{max}=10^4$, the X-ray mass bias and total neutrino mass are no longer as degenerate as for $\ell_\mathrm{max}=10^3$.

-We recall that the small-scale SZ power spectrum depends on the details of the ICM pressure profiles, that are not yet fully understood and measured \citep[e.g.,][]{doi:10.1111/j.1365-2966.2012.21059.x,Ruppin:2019deo}.
-Nevertheless, it appears that combining SZ power spectrum with CMB, in the same way as we did here, can yield tight constraints on ICM properties.
-With our analyses, we can quantify this at the level of the X-ray mass bias parameter.
-Using mock Planck plus CMB-S4 and cosmic variance limited SZ power spectrum with $\ell_\mathrm{max}=10^3$ and the 10\% precision X-ray mass bias prior, we recover the fiducial X-ray mass bias value with $\sigma(B)/B=1.9\%$ without masking and $\sigma(B)/B=1.6\%$ with masking.
-This reduces to $\sigma(B)/B=1.2\%$ with $\ell_\mathrm{max}=10^4$ and masking.
-Thus, although it appears challenging to use the SZ power spectrum as an independent cosmological probe of the total neutrino mass, we can safely say that the future of the SZ power spectrum as a probe of the ICM properties is bright.